Skip to main content

 A DEXA scan uses a low dose of X-rays to show how much bone, muscle, and fat you have in each region of your body.
 It can quantify visceral fat, measure appendicular lean mass on the arms and legs, and assess bone density.
 It takes about 10 minutes and gives a much clearer picture than a scale or BMI.

 Most adults benefit from a DEXA scan once a year.
-If you are in an active body recomposition phase, especially with medications like GLP-1 agonists, getting a DEXA every 6 months helps confirm you are losing fat and protecting muscle.
+If you are in an active body recomposition phase, particularly with medications like GLP-1 agonists, getting a DEXA every 6 months helps confirm you are losing fat and protecting muscle.
 Older adults and post-menopausal women may also use DEXA to track bone density.

 Yes, you can improve body composition without losing weight.
 If you gain 5 pounds of muscle and lose 5 pounds of fat, the scale stays the same, but your metabolic age and risk profile drop noticeably.
-This pattern, called body recomposition, is one of the most underrated wins in primary care.
+This pattern, called body recomposition, is 1 of the most underrated wins in primary care.

 Yes, "skinny fat" is a real pattern often described as normal-weight obesity.
 People with this pattern have a normal BMI but low muscle mass and high visceral fat, often along with insulin resistance.
 Their lab work can look much worse than someone with a higher BMI but more muscle.

 Most adults need roughly 0.7 to 1.0 grams of protein per pound of goal body weight to protect muscle, with higher amounts for people who train hard or are over 50.
-Spreading protein across 3 to 4 meals supports muscle growth and repair better than getting it all in one meal.
+Spreading protein across 3 to 4 meals supports muscle growth and repair better than getting it all in 1 meal.

 GLP-1 medications can be compatible with this approach when used carefully.
 They lower visceral fat and improve metabolic markers, but they can also accelerate muscle loss if patients do not eat enough protein or train.
 We pair GLP-1s with strength training, high-protein meals, and DEXA monitoring so the result is fat loss, not muscle loss.